 - not allowing their partner to work, go to school or attend other activities that would provide income

 - depriving their partner of money to pay for basic expenses, such as for personal use

-- trying to get their partner fired from work by calling repeatedly, showing up or starting
+- trying to get their partner fired from work by calling repeatedly, showing up or causing a disturbance

 - taking away their partner’s passport, social security card, driver’s license or other means of independence or identification